JackScallan02/Homework-Organizer/README.md

 ---

 ## How it works:
 Built in python, this program requests for the input of the user (prompting for the homeworks they want to enter), and creates a readable PDF file.
 First, the homework inputs are recorded onto a csv file, with their homeworks listed in order by due date.
 Then, using the Pandas library, the csv file is exported onto an excel file.
-The user will have a nicely formatted excel file to be able to use.
+The user will have a nicely formatted excel file to be able to use.\n
 Next, once again using the pandas library, we read from this excel sheet and then format it using an HTML/CSS file.
 Finally, utilizing pdfkit and wkhtmltopdf, the file is then exported to an easy to read PDF.
 Then, a user can choose to send an email of their homeworks to themselves.

 ---